TESS-Laboratory/ardglad/README.md

 reflectance from 1997 to the present operationally updated every 16 days.

-This package interacts with the [GLAD ARD API](https://www.glad.umd.edu/ard/home#download) to download and process the data.
+This R package interacts with the [GLAD ARD API](https://www.glad.umd.edu/ard/home#download) to download and process the data.